kiranmurali93/kiranmurali93/README.md

 - 🔭 I’m currently working on everything
 - 🌱 I’m currently learning video editing
-- 👯 I’m looking to collaborate on contents for my youtube channel
+- 👯 I’m looking to collaborate with people in tech

 <br>